Home » Comparisons » GorillaTrades vs. The Motley Fool Stock Advisor

 GorillaTrades and The Motley Fool Stock Advisor approach stock investing in fundamentally different ways.

 GorillaTrades is an active investing service based on technical signals.
 The service looks across all market sectors to find technical price patterns, such as ascending triangle patterns, that signal a coming breakout.
 Picks are put on subscriber’s radar at the end of the trading day, and then triggered when the stock reaches a specific price.
-GorillaTrades doesn’t consider fundamentals at all, and positions are typically open for a few weeks to a few months.
+GorillaTrades doesn’t consider fundamentals at all, and the swing trades are typically open for a few weeks to a few months.
+Some trades are closed in a matter of days, but this is less common.

 GorillaTrades vs. Stock Advisor: Pick Format and Frequency